Expectations of Chiropractic Treatment

 Will my insurance cover this?

-Dr. Neil Crane is a primary care physician, meaning you may receive treatment without a referral from another provider and you will be covered under your health insurance.
-Dr. Crane is also a in-network provider with all major insurance carriers including: Blue Cross Blue Shield MN, Aetna, Cigna, United Healthcare, Health Partners, Medica, UCARE, And Medicare.
+Chiropractors are primary care physicians, meaning you may receive treatment without a referral from another provider and you will be covered under your health insurance.
+Dr. Bronson and Dr. Taylor are in-network providers with all major insurance carriers including: Blue Cross Blue Shield MN, Aetna, Cigna, United Healthcare, Health Partners, Medica, UCARE, And Medicare.
 If you are unsure of your benefit coverage please call the office for more information.

 Is it possible to adjust myself?